biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

 -   [How can I read a PDB file?](BioJava:CookBook:PDB:read "wikilink")
 -   [How can I mutate a
     residue?](BioJava:CookBook:PDB:mutate "wikilink")
+-   [How to calculate a structure superimposition?](BioJava:CookBook:PDB:align "wikilink")

 ### Protein Alignments and Secondary Structure Prediction with STRAP (by Christophe Gille)